Mount Shasta in legend and lore, in history, and with a geological perspective

 You have been reading an excerpt from (the late) Emilie A. Frank's book Mt.
 Shasta, California's Mystic Mountain.
 This excerpt appears here with permission from her daughter Jennifer Middleton.
 For more information about Emilie A. Frank's book, or to order, click here.

 The geography, geology, and history of Mount Shasta offer such a wealth of fascinating information that we never tire of exloring what can be found.
-Here's an excerpt from an article on the subject in the March 31, 2004 issue of the Mount Shasta Herald.
-To read the entire article, "Unusual wonders at Plutos Caves," go to www.mtshastanews.com.
+Here's an excerpt from an article on the subject in the March 31, 2004 issue of the Mount Shasta Herald, "Unusual wonders at Plutos Caves."

 "With an underground network of tunnels running through 50 square miles, Plutos Caves area brings its own beauty and history related to majestic Mt.
 Shasta.